icedragon668/Restart/README.md

 <!-- 8 10 2019: Data and Scope
-    digging through the data was a fine exercise, a bit more interesting for being vanilla sans dom.js maybe i should refactor something like this to make it nice? reduce those long noodles and re-usable functions...
+    digging through the data was a fine exercise, a bit more interesting for being vanilla sans dom.js maybe i should refactor something like this to make it nice? reduce those long noodles and re-usable functions... well, I refactored it...
+    it was good exercise i guess?
 -->
 Next: unit03/02